psi4/psi4/doc/sphinxman/source/scf.rst

     effective parallelization and utilization of density-fitting to minimize ERI computational cost.
 See the :ref:`sec:scfddfj` section for more information.

-Specialized algorithms available to construct the Exchange term separately are as follows:
+Specialized algorithms available to construct the Exchange term within a composite framework are as follows:

 COSX
     An algorithm based on the semi-numerical "chain of spheres exchange" (COSX)